Parallel Tokenizers: Rethinking Encoder Models' Vocabulary Design in Cross-Lingual Transfer of Low-Resource Languages: Parallel Tokenizer

 \subsection{Parallel Vocabulary Design}

 To construct parallel vocabularies across languages, we first train an English monolingual tokenizer using WordPiece \cite{devlin-etal-2019-bert} on the English Wikipedia dump as the corpus.
-We set the vocabulary size to 30,522, which matches the monolingual BERT model~\citep{devlin-etal-2019-bert}.
+We set the vocabulary size to 30,522.
 The resulting vocabulary entries can be grouped into four categories:

 \begin{enumerate}[noitemsep] \item \texttt{subword}, e.g., \textit{`\#\#ing'}, \textit{`\#\#able'} (28.75\% of vocabulary); \item \texttt{short word}, e.g., \textit{`ple'}, \textit{`szo'}, \textit{`rae'}; tokens with a length shorter than four characters (3.28\% of vocabulary); \item \texttt{number}, numerical tokens such as \textit{`192'}, \textit{`392'}, etc. (2.10\% of vocabulary); and \item \texttt{word}, which encompasses all other tokens, e.g., \textit{`care'}, \textit{`drink'}, \textit{`administration'} (65.87\% of vocabulary). \end{enumerate}